charmarr/.github/profile/README.md

 ## 🎯 What is Charmarr?

-The idea is to provide a **charmed version of all** (well, not ALL, but an "opinionated all" because fuck me, there are millions of ARR helper apps now, but at the same time warmly welcoming PRs with any new ARR charms) **the ARR apps**, automating the cross-application configuration, with:
+The idea is to provide a **charmed version of all** (well, not ALL, but an "opinionated all" because there are millions of ARR helper apps now, but at the same time warmly welcoming PRs with any new ARR charms) **the ARR apps**, automating the cross-application configuration, with:

 - A **configurator charm** to provide a single place for user configurations of all the apps
 - A **Terraform/Terragrunt-based solution** for lifecycle management of the stack